pocomane/brewed-in-the-apocalypse/bita.md

 __Describe the scene__ when you have to start the session, you can resume an old scene, if any, or describe a completely new one.
 You do it telling some new event in the scene or reveal some new truth to the players about the scene or something or someone is inside it.
-Nothing should cleary bring to troubles for the player, neither if it is completely ignored by the characters.
+Nothing should clearly bring to troubles for the player, neither if it is completely ignored by the characters.
 Occasionally good things may happen for the players.